JonathanChadwick/minesweeper-bot/README.md

 # minesweeper-bot
-A bot that plays minesweeper
+A bot that plays minesweeper - in progress